 Who am I?

-For over fifteen years, I have coached individuals to lead, excel, and accomplish their goals.
+For over seventeen years, I have coached individuals to lead, excel, and accomplish their goals.
 Whether I am empowering people to live their passion, manage others, or create incredible teams, it all seems to point back to one thing: Relationships.